Writer

 Melissa Parke

-Melissa Parke is an Australian Ambassador for ICAN (International Campaign to Abolish Nuclear Weapons).
+Melissa Parke is the new Geneva-based Executive Director of the International Campaign to Abolish Nuclear Weapons (ICAN) and a former federal Labor parliamentarian.
+She is at the United Nations in New York this week to promote the Treaty on the Prohibition of Nuclear Weapons.
 Melissa is the Former Federal Member for Fremantle and Member, UN Group of Eminent Experts on Yemen.

 -